-The 60-word summary (which can be the lead sentences in the story) follows the honoree's name on the Heritage Honor Roll landing page.
-This feature exists because It is possible that two individuals have the same first/last name.
+The 60-word summary (which can be the lead sentence in the story) follows the honoree's name on the Heritage Honor Roll landing page.
+This feature exists because two individuals may have the same first/last name.
 The summary will enable the reader to locate the story of their honoree.
 (See example below.)